inanepain/dumper/README.md

 - Logs if error is **true**

+## Dumper::Todo

+@since 1.17.0

+This is an alias for `Dumper::dump` that is pre-configured to use `Type::Todo`.
+Esencially it’s a normal dmup but with some styling to make it standout more and can be used to add todo items to your code.
+Todos do not show by default and need to be added to `Dumper::$additionalTypes` to be seen.
+This is so that they do not show up while debugging and distract you.

+    // enable todo output
+    Dumper::$additionalTypes[] = Type::Todo;

+    Dumper::todo($callback, 'Add error handling');

 # Getting more out of Dumper

 Some more or less helpful hints and tips regarding to usage of `Dumper`.